vice222/digm5010/README.md

 ## WEEK 3
-I learned to use Zotero generating the bibliography this week.
-The software is super efficient and saved a lot of time.
-This activity will be helpful for the future research.
+I learned to use Zotero this week.
+Its plugin can automatically generate the bibliography from the website and save to the local folder.
+This activity will be helpful for the future paper.

 ##### Reading List
 Ahmad, M., Bani Mohammad, E., & Anshasi, H. A. (2020).
 Virtual Reality Technology for Pain and Anxiety Management among Patients with Cancer: A Systematic Review.
 Pain Management Nursing. https://doi.org/10.1016/j.pmn.2020.04.002